Belfast and Beyond: 1921-1948

 The relationship didn’t last but Moore stayed in Canada.
 He moved to Montreal and secured a position as proofreader, and eventually reporter, at the Montreal Gazette.
 By the early 1950s, Moore had begun selling fiction to the Montreal-based Weekend magazine.
 His first story, “Sassenach,” was published in the Canadian periodical Northern Review in 1951.
 He also supplemented his reporter’s income by publishing pulp novels for Harlequin Books: two of them, Wreath for a Redhead and The Executioners, appeared under his own name in 1951.
 (He left the Gazette in 1952).
 He eventually published five more pulp novels under the pseudonyms Bernard Mara and Michael Bryan (1954-57).

-Moore married Jacqueline Sirois (née Scully) and the couple had a son, Michael, who was born not long after Moore became a Canadian citizen in November 1953.
+Moore married Jacqueline Sirois (née Scully) in February 1951 and the couple had a son, Michael, who was born not long after Moore became a Canadian citizen in November 1953.
 Around the same time, he was completing his first “literary” novel, Judith Hearne, set primarily in a boarding house on Camden Street in Belfast.
 After several rejections, he eventually placed it with André Deutsch in London, who brought it out in May 1955.
 He followed up with another Belfast-set novel, The Feast of Lupercal (1957).